 What to Ask at the ER and What to Say to Your Teen

-Taking your child to the ER can be confusing, scary, and disorienting.
-It can be easy to forget what you’ve been told, so parents should write down the name of the medical professional who examines their child, and take notes on what has been said.
+Going to the ER for mental health emergencies can be confusing, scary, and disorienting.
+It can also be easy to forget what you’ve been told in the midst of the crisis.
+So parents should write down the name of the medical professional who examines their child, and take notes on what has been said.

 Here are some questions to ask during a mental health emergency room visit: